thiagofnunes/PythonForEverybody/README.md

 The week 5 file contains the python script that allows to read the XML from a given URL.

 ### Extracting_JSON.py
-Week 6 exercise part 1 - The file reads a JSON from a URL, takes the comments and sums the total comments adding each user.
+Week 6 assignment part 1 - The file reads a JSON from a URL, takes the comments and sums the total comments adding each user.

+### Geojsonassignment.py
+Week 6 assignment part 2- It gets the place id from a JSON using the geocode desired.